How to Install CenturyLink Internet

 CenturyLink self-install step-by-step

-Step 1: Plug the power chord to a wall outlet and connect it to the back of the modem.
+Step 1: Plug the power cord to a wall outlet and connect it to the back of the modem.

-Step 2: Connect the green DSL cable to the DSL port on the back of the modem and a working phone jack.
+Step 2: Connect the fiber or DSL cable to the correct port on the back of the gateway or router provided

-Step 3: Wait while the modem boots up (up to 15 minutes).
-The status light on the front of the modem will blink while the modem boots up.
+Step 3: Wait while the gateway or router boots up (up to 15 minutes).
+The status light on the front will blink while the modem boots up.
+It will turn blue when its ready and, if you have DSL, the DSL light on the back will turn green.

-Step 4: Connect a device via Wi-Fi using the name and password on the back of the modem.
+Step 5: Connect your devices via Wi-Fi using the name and password on the back of the modem.

-(Optional) Step 5: You can also connect a computer to the modem via Ethernet.
-Connect the white Ethernet cable to your computer’s Ethernet port and one of the Ethernet ports on the back of the modem.
+(Optional) Step 6: Connect a computer or gaming console to the modem via Ethernet using the Ethernet on your device and one of the Ethernet ports on the back of the modem.

 Issues with a CenturyLink self-install

-If you’re having trouble with your self-install, check the lights on your CenturyLink modem.
-The status light on the front should be solid blue, and the DSL light on the black should be solid green.
-If the front status light is blinking after 15 minutes or the DSL light on the back is red, the modem can’t connect to the CenturyLink network.
+If you’re having trouble with your self-install, check the lights on your CenturyLink gateway or router.
+The status light on the front should be solid blue, and the DSL light on the back should be solid green.
+If the front status light is blinking after 15 minutes or the DSL light on the back is red, the device can’t connect to the CenturyLink network.
 First, try the following:

-• Restart the CenturyLink modem.
+- Restart the CenturyLink device.
 To do this, unplug the power cable, wait 15 seconds, then plug it back in.
 Wait up to 15 minutes for the modem to reboot.

-If the modem still doesn’t connect to the network, you can try a different phone jack or contact CenturyLink customer support.
+If the gateway or router still doesn’t connect to the network, contact CenturyLink customer support.

 CenturyLink modem is online, but the internet connection is slow or spotty